Get free heat pump quotes

 If your heat pump isn’t heating, it could be because it’s lost its electricity supply.

-If you’ve checked the switches and the circuit breaker, and neither are at fault, there could be a more complicated issue with the electricity supply.
-This is when it’s time to call a technician.
+If you’ve checked the switches and the circuit breaker, and neither is at fault, there could be a more complicated issue with the electricity supply.
+At this point, you should call a technician.

 Low or leaking refrigerant